openobserve/openobserve-docs/docs/docs/ingestion/traces/typescript.md

 If you don't have node.js installed, please install it and then follow below steps.

-Open tracing.js file from that repository.
+Open `tracing.ts` file from that repository.
 ```typescript linenums="1" hl_lines="13 15"

 import  *  as  opentelemetry  from  "@opentelemetry/sdk-node";